LukeGrahamLandry/franca/examples/import_c/README.md

 - show chain of macro declarations in error report
 - declare symbol aliases with the `asm` keyword
 - `__builtin`: clz, ctz, popcount, bswap, rotateleft, rotateright, expect, constant_p, `__clear_cache`
+- builtin headers for a semi-arbitrary subset of libc so simple programs can be cross compiled trivially.
+- track which frameworks must be linked based on which header defines each symbol used when including apple's system headers.

 ### Refactors